 Towers with the most interesting designs

-The 20 towers pictured here are the most interesting visually, in my opinion, each with their own unique identity, some of which I have visited on my travels.
-If you love architecture, check out these for heaps of travel inspiration.
+The towers pictured here are some of the most interesting visually, in my opinion, each with their own unique identity.
+I have visited many of them, and if you love to appreciate architecture on your travels, as I do, then you should check out these towers for some travel inspiration.

 1. Most of the world’s tallest towers are in Asia, with China having 13 of the 20 tallest buildings.

 - Europe is the Lakhta Center, Saint Petersburg, Russia.

 - North America is the One World Trade Centre, New York.

 - Asia is the Burj Khalifa, Dubai.